rage/java-programming-fall-19/data/part-4/3-files-and-reading-data.md

 </programming-exercise>

 <!-- ## Tiedosto ja tiedostojärjestelmä -->

-## The file and the filesystem
+## Files and the Filesystem

 <!-- **Tiedostot** ovat tietokoneella sijaitsevia tietokokoelmia, jotka voivat sisältää vaikkapa tekstiä, kuvia, musiikkia tai niiden yhdistelmiä.
 Tiedoston tallennusmuoto määrittelee tiedoston sisällön sekä tallennusmuodon lukemiseen tarvittavan ohjelman.
 Esimerkiksi PDF-tiedostoja luetaan PDF-tiedostojen lukemiseen soveltuvalla ohjelmalla ja musiikkitiedostoja luetaan musiikkitiedostojen lukemiseen soveltuvalla ohjelmalla.
 Jokainen näistä ohjelmista on ihmisen luoma, ja ohjelman luoja tai luojat -- eli ohjelmoijat -- ovat osana työtään myös määritelleet tiedoston tallennusmuodon. -->

-**Files** are collections of data that can be found in computers, and may contain e.g. text, images, music or combinations of these.
-The file format determines the content of the file as well as the program needed to read the file.
+**Files** are collections of data that can be found in computers, which may contain, for example, text, images, music or combinations of any of these.
+The file format determines the content of the file as well as the program required to read the file.
 For example, PDF files are read with a program suited for reading PDF files, and music files are read with a program suited for reading music files.
-Each of these programs was made by a human, and the creator or creators -- i.e. the programmers -- have, as part of their work, defined the format for the file.
+Each of these programs has been made by humans, and the creators of a program -- the programmers -- have, as a part of their work, defined the given file format.

 <!-- Tietokoneissa on useampia ohjelmia tiedostojen selaamiseen ja nämä ohjelmistot ovat käyttöjärjestelmäkohtaisia.
 Kaikki tiedostojen selaamiseen käytettävistä ohjelmista käyttävät tavalla tai toisella tietokoneen tiedostojärjestelmää. -->

 Computers have several different programs for browsing files.
 These programs are specific to the operating system.
-All programs used for browsing files use the filesystem of the computer in some way.
+All programs used for browsing files make use of the filesystem of the computer in one way or another.

 <!-- Käyttämämme ohjelmointiympäristö tarjoaa mahdollisuuden projektien sisältämien tiedostojen selaamiseen.
 Voit käydä tarkastelemassa NetBeansissa kaikkia projektiin liittyviä tiedostoja valitsemalla `Files`-välilehden, joka löytyy `Projects`-välilehden kanssa samasta paikasta.
 Mikäli `Files`-välilehteä ei löydy, saa sen auki myös `Window`-valikosta.
 Klikkaamalla projektin auki, näet kaikki siihen liittyvät tiedostot. -->

-Our development environment provides the ability to browse the files of a project.
-In NetBeans you can take a look at all the files related to a project by selecting the `Files` tab, which is found in the same place as the `Projects` tab.
-If the tab is nowhere to be found it can be opened from the `Window` menu.
-By clicking the project to open it you will see all the files related to it.
+Our development environment provides us with the ability to browse the files of a project.
+In NetBeans you can take a look at all the files attached to a project by selecting the `Files` tab, which is found in the same place as the `Projects` tab.
+If the tab cannot be be found, it can be opened from the `Window` menu.
+Clicking the project to open it will reveal all its files.

 <!-- <programming-exercise name='Uuden tiedoston luominen' tmcname='osa04-Osa04_23.UudenTiedostonLuominen'> -->
 <programming-exercise name='Creating a new file' tmcname='part04-Part04_23.CreatingANewFile'>

 <!-- **Huom!** Tässä tehtävässä ei ohjelmoida.
 Tutustut tässä NetBeansin `Files`-välilehteen sekä tiedoston luomiseen. -->

 **NB!** In this exercise we will not be programming.
 Instead, you will familiarize yourself with the `Files`-tab in NetBeans and how to create a new file.

 <!-- Käytä NetBeansin `Files`-välilehteä ja luo tehtäväpohjan juurikansioon (samassa kansiossa kansio `src` ja tiedosto `pom.xml`) tiedosto nimeltä `tiedosto.txt`.
 Muokkaa tiedostoa, ja kirjoita tiedoston ensimmäisen rivin alkuun viesti `Hei maailma`. -->